evertheylen/MachinesEnBerekenbaarheid/code/libs/python3/Doc/library/collections.abc.rst

 (3)
    The :class:`Set` mixin provides a :meth:`_hash` method to compute a hash value for the set; however, :meth:`__hash__` is not defined because not all sets are hashable or immutable.
-To add set hashability using mixins, inherit from both :meth:`Set` and :meth:`Hashable`, then define ``__hash__ = Set._hash``.
+To add set hashabilty using mixins, inherit from both :meth:`Set` and :meth:`Hashable`, then define ``__hash__ = Set._hash``.